Babies Listen and Learn While in the Womb

 David Mendez, MD, says that the best thing that expectant moms can do for themselves and their baby is to maintain a stress- and chemical-free environment.
 He is a neonatologist at Miami Children's Hospital.
 “Talk to your baby as much as possible in a calm and relaxing way,” he says.
 Avoid screaming, yelling and other violent language.

 The study is “fascinating,”says Amos Grunebaum, MD.
-He is the director of obstetrics at the New York Hospital-Cornell Weill Medical College in New York City.
+He is the director of obstetrics at New York-Presbyterian Hospital/Weill Cornell Medical Center in New York City.
 “People thought that newborns don’t learn until they are born, but this well-conceived study that shows that fetuses can learn while in utero,” he says.
 “We knew they could hear sounds, but we can teach fetuses.”